qqc511/Subscription-Churn-Data-Analysis-with-Python/README.md

 - Pandas
 - NumPy
 - Matplotlib & Seaborn for visualization
-- Scikit-learn (if any predictive modeling is included)
+- Scikit-learn (predictive modeling will be included)

-## Getting Started

-1. Clone this repos